Monsters-Inc-HR/atelier/README.md

-# atelier
-Front End Capstone Project

-Thank you for providing the technologies used in your project.
-Based on the information you've shared, I can help you create a README for your front-end project.
-Here's a template you can use as a starting point:

-# Product Detail Page
+# Atelier Product Detail Page

-This is a front-end project for the Product Detail Page.
+This is the front-end product detail page of a shopping application.
 It is designed to provide a user-friendly interface for displaying product details and related information.

 ## Technologies Used